NERSC/dl4sci-scaling-tutorial/README.md

 ## Hands-on walk-through

-Go through the following steps as directed by the tutorial presenters.
+Go through the following steps.
 Discuss the questions with your neighbors.

 ### Single node training example

 We will start with single node training of a simple CNN to classify images from the CIFAR10 dataset.

 1. Take a look at the simple CNN model defined here: [models/cnn.py](models/cnn.py).
 Consider the following things:
     * Note how the model is constructed as a sequence of layers
     * Note the structure of alternating convolutions, pooling, and dropout
     * Identify the _classifier head_ of the model; the part which computes the